python/mypy/docs/source/config_file.rst

     ``error``.
 For explanations see the discussion for the :option:`--follow-imports <mypy --follow-imports>` command line flag.

+    Using this option in a per-module section (potentially with a wildcard, as described at the top of this page) is a good way to prevent mypy from checking portions of your code.

     If this option is used in a per-module section, the module name should match the name of the *imported* module, not the module containing the import statement.